• Home

 Behavioral Coaching

-Behavioral coaching involves educating and empowering parents with strategies they can use at home.
+Behavioral coaching involves educating parents and empowering them with strategies they can use at home.
 Behavioral coaching is a collaborative approach.
-I listen to the goals and concerns of families, observe the behavior(s), and draft a plan with input from families.
-Initially, we meet regularly and I implement strategies.
-Gradually, the parents and care-givers take over implementing strategies and I fade to as needed consultation.
+I listen to the goals and concerns of families, observe the behavior(s), and work with families to draft a plan.
+Initially, I implement strategies and we meet regularly.
+Gradually, the parents and care-givers take over and I fade to as needed consultation.

-Some cases are quick and target general behaviors like increasing independence.
+Some cases are quick and target general behaviors like increasing independence or respectfully following a direction.
 Others are more elaborate and address disruptive behaviors or multiple behaviors.

 Summer Tutoring

 Weekly: For some children consistency is important and creating a weekly routine is best.
 For many children an hour is a productive amount of time.
 It allows time to focus on specific skills and also a skill-based game or quick break.
-Children who are developing strategies for sustaining attention and persevering through appropriate challenges often benefit from a half-hour of targeted work two or three times a week.
+Children who are developing strategies for sustaining attention and persevering through appropriate challenges often benefit from a half-hour of targeted work twice a week.

-End of Summer Boost: Many students benefit from an review of skills before starting a new school year.
-It is often helpful to create a routine a week or two before the school year starts to ease the adjustment into the structure of a classroom.
+End of Summer Boost: Many students benefit from a review of skills before starting a new school year.
+Some families request I meet with their child in person or on Zoom.
+Others have me prepare review work and a daily schedule for the student to complete independently.
+Either way, it is helpful to create a routine a week or two before the school year starts to ease the adjustment back to school.

 Presentations